-When I first saw Soji Okita in the prologue, he scared me a bit.
+When I first saw Soji Okita in Era of Samurai: Code of Love, he scared me a bit.
 He just looks like someone who’d kills indiscriminately, but after playing Hijikata’s route my opinion changed.
-He seemed like a genuinely okay, if not a little too playful, guy, so when Voltage released his story earlier than expected I decided to buy it.
+He seemed like a genuinely okay, if not a little too playful, guy.
+So, when Voltage released his story earlier than expected I decided to buy it.

-I take it back…I take back all of the cruel things I said about this guy, he was a much better character than I originally anticipated.
-I loved Soji in Hakuouki so I was expecting Voltage’s version to pale in comparison, but what I got was a heartbreakingly sweet portrayal of a very tragic character.
+I take it back, I take back all of the cruel things I said about this guy.
+Okita was a much better character than I originally anticipated.
+I loved Soji in Hakuoki so I was expecting Voltage’s version to pale in comparison.
+But, what I got was a heartbreakingly sweet portrayal of a very tragic character.
 There is definitely more to this cold swordsman than his reputation would have you believe.

-A blade heavy with life
+Thoughts on Soji Okita: A blade heavy with life

-Let’s walk this path together
+Thoughts on the MC: Let’s walk this path together

-She doesn’t spend her time crying or bemoaning her lot in life, instead she keeps pushing forward with her head held high.
-Sure she’s terrified of the Shinsengumi, but that doesn’t stop her from doing her job as First Aid Officer.
+She doesn’t spend her time crying or bemoaning her lot in life.
+Instead she keeps pushing forward with her head held high.
+The MC is rightfully terrified of the Shinsengumi.
+But that doesn’t stop her from doing her job as First Aid Officer.
 She pulls her weight, handling every task given to her, more than exceeding the expectations of each and every man at the compound.
 At one point in the story the Commanders of the Shinsengumi all lavish her with gifts in thanks for her service, showing her that she has more than earning her place among these elite warriors.

 I will admit that at first the MC is as innocent and pure as a newborn lamb, which Okita takes to teasing her about.
 Unlike Okita and the other Shinsengumi, she lived a relatively normal and tragedy free life (excluding her house burning down) so to them her outlook on life is overly optimistic.
 She believes that all life is precious and that the taking of life for any reason is wrong, putting her at odds with practiced killer, Okita.

-Do I Recommend His Route
+Do I Recommend Soji Okita’s Route

-There are two endings available in Era of Samurai: Code of Love: Written by Fate and Written by Love.
+There are two endings available for Soji in Era of Samurai: Code of Love: Written by Fate and Written by Love.
 In the Written in Love Ending, unlike in Hijikata’s route, the MC experiences the carnage of the Ikedaya Incident first hand.
-After the fighting is done…Okita…Okita… I’m sorry I can’t, Voltage that was messed up…My heart can’t…NO!
+After the fighting is done, Okita coughs.
+Most of you know what that means.
+My heart can’t, NO!
 In the Written in Fate Ending, after Okita and the Shinsengumi kill all of the ronin at Ikeda-ya, Soji and the MC slip away to a secluded hilltop and confess their feelings for one another.
 I prefer the Written in Fate ending hands down, because… it’s easier on my heart…